-The 2017 Lawrence Technological University Aero team will participate in the SAE Aero Design® East competition in the regular class division.
+The 2019-20 Lawrence Technological University Aero team will participate in either the SAE Aero Design® East or West competition in the regular class division.
 (SAE Aero Design® features three classes of competition: regular, advanced and micro.)
 The students must navigate the real-life challenges of designing, engineering, building and testing an aircraft built to the competition's requirements.
 Their challenge is to design, build, test and fly a heavy-lift radio-controlled aircraft.

 The team will then test the effectiveness of their aircraft in competition with more than 70 other teams.
 The students must follow strict guidelines in building a plane that has a high strength-to-weight ratio.
 Their aircraft then must carry increasingly heavy payloads through several flight rounds.
 Given a set of constraints, the goal is to airlift the most weight possible.
 A competitive 10-pound plane will lift 30 pounds of payload.
 The team hopes to achieve success by engineering a sturdy yet efficient design.